Home RecipesDesserts Lime Meringue Bars

 The bars are born from my lime meringue pie that many of you have made.
 This is the same only that the quantities are reduced a bit and it’s made in a round pan instead of a pie dish.
 I like it because it’s really easy to eat using your fingers and so delicious.
 It’s perfect because it’s the best portion size and also it allows you to eat more of other sweets if it’s a spread of them.
 Other things you could make of the same size are cocoa powder fudgy brownies, fudgy chocolate brownies, chocolate truffles, mini cupcakes, mini cheesecakes, etc. Also, here’s my video for the lime meringue pie so that you can see the process because it’s basically the same:

-• It’s important that the sugar dissolves completely before whipping.
+• The sugar must dissolve completely before whipping.
 The only way to be 100% sure of this is to insert your finger in the mix and touch the base of the bowl.
 You should not be able to feel any undissolved sugar there.
 It should also feel hot, the same temperature as when you open only the hot water in the faucet.

 • The sugar should weigh double the weight of the egg whites.
 This makes for a stable meringue!
 If you add less it will look foamy and leek out egg white after a while.
 If you add more it will be too elastic.